Scandinavian Submitted Place Names

 Republiken Kongo (Country) Swedish

-Swedish official form of Republic of the Congo (see Congo).
+Swedish official form of Republic Of The Congo (see Congo).
 Often referred to as Kongo-Brazzaville to differentiate it from Demokratiska Republiken Kongo (often called Kongo-Kinshasa).

 Reykjavík (Settlement) Icelandic